Demystifying NCCL: An In-depth Analysis of GPU Communication Protocols and Algorithms: Data-Transfer Methods and Transport Layer

 A key optimization in the IB transport is GPUDirect RDMA (GDRDMA), which enables the NIC to access GPU memory directly, eliminating the need for host memory staging.
 GDRDMA is used only when both the NIC and GPU are connected to the same PCIe switch.
 In this case, the intermediate buffer is allocated in \emph{GPU memory}.
 The CPU proxy thread registers this GPU memory with the RDMA-capable NIC using mechanisms such as \texttt{nv\_peer\_mem}\cite{nvidia_gpudirect_rdma_2025} or the Linux DMA-BUF subsystem~\cite{kernel_dma_buf}, allowing the NIC to map and access GPU memory directly.
 The NIC’s DMA engine then performs RDMA reads or writes directly to or from the GPU, bypassing the CPU and host memory entirely.

-\paragraph{Per-peer Multi-channel Connections} As an optimization to improve bandwidth utilization and reduce congestion, the IB transport instantiates 2 logical channels per remote GPU and per NIC (controlled by the \texttt{NCHANNELS\_PER\_NET\_PEER} parameter) by default.
+\paragraph{Per-peer Multi-channel Connections} As an optimization to improve bandwidth utilization and reduce congestion, the IB transport instantiates 2 logical channels per remote GPU and per NIC (controlled by the \texttt{NCCL\_IB\_QPS\_PER\_CONNECTION} parameter) by default.
 Each logical channel maintains its own \texttt{ncclIbSendComm} structure, embedding an independent bundle of InfiniBand QPs.
 During execution, the host-side network proxy alternates between the two \texttt{sendComm} handles when issuing \texttt{ncclNet->isend()} calls, thereby splitting traffic across the QP sets.
 This round-robin strategy increases the effective per-QP chunk size, introduces path diversity for ECMP-aware fabrics, and enhances overall interconnect efficiency—all without incurring additional coordination overhead.

 \paragraph{QP Layout}

 For every pair of ranks, the RDMA plugin establishes \emph{two} reliable connection (RC) QPs, one in each direction.
 The \emph{forward} QP is responsible for the bulk data stream: the proxy issues one or more \texttt{RDMA\_WRITE} work requests that push user data directly into the peer buffer, followed by an \texttt{RDMA\_WRITE\_WITH\_IMM} for completion notification.
 The behavior of this final request depends on the communication pattern: for small messages, it combines data and size information in a single operation to minimize overhead; for large messages with adaptive routing, it sends a zero-byte write with the transfer size as immediate data to guarantee ordering while allowing the bulk data to use adaptive routing; for aggregated multi-message transfers, it writes precise size information to a remote array while using immediate data for completion signaling.
 The \emph{reverse} QP carries only a tiny \textbf{clear-to-send (CTS)} message, which is a single \texttt{RDMA\_WRITE} that advertises the remote buffer address, rkeys, and tag information.
 While the same functionality could theoretically be multiplexed on a single QP, separating the CTS onto its own channel isolates latency-critical control traffic from the bandwidth-hungry data stream, allowing the network to deliver it with minimal head-of-line blocking.